-Finally you will need to have at least two years’ experience of construction management in the built environment and have worked on retrofit or energy efficiency projects.
-We do not require this to be in any particular capacity.
+Finally, you need to have at least two years’ experience of construction management in the built environment and have worked on retrofit or energy efficiency projects.
+We do not require this to be in any specific capacity.

 If you do not have the required experience or competencies, you will need to gain these before we can accept you onto the course.

-We currently offer two ways of studying to become a Retrofit Coordinator:
+We currently offer three ways of studying to become a Retrofit Coordinator:

 3) Pro-Track – In this method, you will study and complete your assignments entirely online, with support from a mentor.
 You have 12 months in which to complete the course in your own time, but you will not have any ‘taught’ sessions.

 4) Fast-Track Learning – This method combines eLearning and the Bootcamps to help you achieve the diploma in a condensed timeframe of 4-6 months.
 You will learn in cohorts (small groups of up to 12) for your expert-led sessions, and will benefit from peer support in addition to your online mentor.

 For more information on the course and how to study, visit our Level 5 Diploma page.